brpuneet898/mtech-oops-course-material/README.md

 - **Content** - Insertion & selection sort
 - **Lab Component** - Time‑plots with matplotlib
 - **Reading Material** - Kleinberg Ch.
 2

+## Capstone Project

+- `project_scope.md` - Defines the scope and deliverables for the capstone project, which involves applying advanced data structures and algorithms to solve a real-world problem.

 ## Extra Reference Material